June 24, 2025, 2:49 pm | Read time: 5 minutes

 5. Create a WhatsApp Group

-Lastly, there’s another clue that can show you more precisely than all the previous ones whether a contact has blocked you on WhatsApp.
-You need to create a new group and add the suspected blocker to it.
+Lastly, there’s another clue that can show you more clearly than all the previous ones whether a contact has blocked you on WhatsApp.
+You need to create a new group and add the suspected blocker.
 Here’s how:

 Open WhatsApp and go to the messenger’s menu via the three dots.
-Here, you’ll find the option “New Group” at the top.
-Once you click on it, you’ll access your contact list, where you can select members for the group.
-Specifically add the person you suspect has blocked you.
-If your suspicion is correct, they won’t be listed among the group members.
+Here, you’ll find the “New Group” option at the top.
+Once you click on it, you’ll be taken to your contact list, where you can select members for the group.
+Specifically, add the person you suspect has blocked you.
+If your suspicion is correct, that person won’t appear in the list of group members.
 You can find the list in the group’s menu under “Group Info.”

-Tip: If your suspicion turns out to be false and the contact hasn’t blocked you on WhatsApp, you should be prepared to respond to any inquiries and provide a reason for creating the group.
+Tip: If your suspicion is not confirmed and the contact hasn’t blocked you on WhatsApp, you should be prepared to respond to any inquiries and provide a reason for creating the group.

-If you’ve been blocked on WhatsApp, you can’t write or call this person–but only within the app itself.
-You can still send messages and make calls via regular mobile service.
-However, you should consider why the person blocked you and whether you should respect this boundary.
+If you’ve been blocked on WhatsApp, you can’t message or call the person–but only within the app itself.
+You can still send messages and make calls via regular mobile networks.
+However, you should ask yourself why the person blocked you and whether you should respect that boundary.

-If you want to ensure that a contact truly can’t reach you anymore, you should block this person not only as a WhatsApp contact but also as a regular phone contact.
-Both Android and iOS allow you to block a caller in just four steps:
+If you want to ensure that a contact really can’t reach you anymore, you should block them not only as a WhatsApp contact but also as a regular phone contact.
+Both on Android and iOS, you can block a caller in just four steps:

 iOS